mozart/mozart2/bootcompiler/README.md

 The resulting `.cc` must all be compiled and linked together in one executable.

+All modes support zero to many `-D` arguments that specify initial conditional defines for `\ifdef`'s.

 ### The BaseEnv mode

 The BaseEnv mode is used to compile the base environment.
 It yields a `.cc` file that executes the statements necessary to 1) create the base environment and 2) register the boot modules and the base modules in the boot module manager.
 It also generates a file describing the features exported by the base environment, to be used by the other modes.